-To request the pass/fail grading option for an elective course not applied toward a major, minor, or other curriculum requirement, students should contact their academic advisor and complete the online form, available on the LS Website.
+To request the pass/fail grading option for an elective course not applied toward a major, minor, or other curriculum requirement, students should contact their academic advisor and complete the Pass/Fail Request Form.

 Course Repeat Policy

-For students who matriculate in Liberal Studies as of fall 2016 or later: A student who has taken a course for credit or who has obtained a W (withdrawal) in a course is permitted to repeat that course.
+For students who matriculated in Liberal Studies as of Fall 2016 or later: A student who has taken a course for credit or who has obtained a W (withdrawal) in a course is permitted to repeat that course.
 Students may not repeat courses in a designated sequence after taking more advanced courses, and students with questions regarding course sequences should consult with the particular department offering the course.
 When a student repeats a course, no additional credit will be awarded.
-However, both the original and subsequent grades will be recorded on the transcript and computed in the grade point average.
+Both the original and subsequent grade will be displayed on the transcript; however, only the subsequent grade will be computed in the grade point average.

-Students who have complaints about grades or other academic matters should attempt in the first instance to resolve them by contacting the instructor of the course and speaking to the Associate Dean of Students before the end of the term, who may attempt to bring about an informal resolution.
-If the matter cannot be resolved in this way, students may file a petition in writing setting forth the basis for the appeal with the Academic Affairs Office and using a form provided by the Student Affairs Office; such a petition must be filed no later than 30 days after the final grade for the course has been posted.
-Petitions should be filed at: Liberal Studies, 726 Broadway, Room 676, New York, NY 10003.
+Students studying at the New York campus who have complaints about their final course grade should attempt in the first instance to resolve them by contacting the instructor of the course and voicing their concerns directly.
+If this is unsuccessful in resolving the student’s concerns, the student should speak to either the Associate Dean of Students or their academic advisor, who may attempt to bring about an informal resolution.
+If the matter cannot be resolved in this way, students may file a petition in writing using an online form provided by the Advising Office, which must be filed no later than 30 days after the final grade for the course has been posted.
 Petitions will be heard by the Committee on Academic Standards; the committee will deliberate and render a decision within 30 days of the petition’s submission.
 Any appeal of the decision must be made by the student directly to the Office of the Dean.
-The deadline for appeals is 14 days from the date of the committee's decision.
+The deadline for such appeals is 14 days from the date of the committee's decision.
 Students, responsible faculty, and administrators shall preserve the confidentiality of any student’s grade appeal.